HTlocal/VCV-Modules-HTLocal/README.md

 When the inputs of a channel are NOT connected the fade will be a voltage between 0-10V.

+### fade time parameters

+The first 2 knobs select the fade-in / fade-out time in seconds.

 ### slope parameter

 Sometimes when you want to bring new sounds into a mix the threshold until you hear them can be subjectively a big higher.
 To compensate for that you can bring in the sound a bit earlier in the fade by adjusting the slope parameter to a value between -1 and 0.